Hair Loss Treatments

 It should also be noted that the drug must not come into direct contact with a woman who has the potential to get pregnant.

-When performed correctly, hair transplant surgery can produce results that are so incredibly natural that even hair stylists cannot detect them.
-It is more commonly performed on men, however, as the likely level of hair density improvement may be more in line with men's expectations.
+When performed correctly, hair transplant surgery can sometime produce good results, however It is more commonly performed on men, as the likely level of hair density improvement may be more in line with men's expectations.

 Ultra-refined Follicular Unit Transplantation

-Ultra-Refined Follicular Unit Transplantation uses stereoscopic dissecting microscopes, and involves taking hair roots from a 'donor' area at the back or sides of the scalp, where the hair generally continues to grow for your entire life, and relocating them to the bald or thinning areas.
+A related transplant option is Ultra-Refined Follicular Unit Transplantation, which uses stereoscopic dissecting microscopes, and involves taking hair roots from a 'donor' area at the back or sides of the scalp, where the hair generally continues to grow for your entire life, and relocating them to the bald or thinning areas.